Horse Vaccines – What Does Your Horse Need?

 Your vet, not the internet, has the best plan for your horse’s health.

-Your vet will give risk-based vaccines on an as-needed basis, based on your horse’s lifestyle and location.
+Your vet will give risk-based vaccines as needed, based on your horse’s lifestyle and location.
 Interestingly, some show organizations require some of these risk-based vaccinations before entering the showgrounds.

 Risk-based vaccines for horses include:

 Botulism is another bacteria, Clostridium botulinum, that is deadly.
-For horses, it poses a risk when food sources, like moldy round bales, harbor the bacteria.
+It poses a risk for horses when food sources, like moldy round bales, harbor the bacteria.
 Moldy hay and under-fermented haylage are common culprits.
 Signs of toxicity appear about 24 hours after exposure, and death is likely.
 While there are treatments, a horse may never fully recover.